TSQL: KILL PROCESS

 1- A Query timeout.
 Priority: Medium

 A ‘query timeout’ value is set before any query runs.
 SQL Server estimates how much memory it needs to run this query and tries to allocate this amount of memory based on available system resources.
 If the allocation is enough, the query is executed immediately, and the timeout value is set.
-If there is not enough memory readily available from the buffer pool, the query is put into the ‘runnable’ queue,waiting their turn to execute when resources become available , set with a timeout value calculation based on the estimated query cost.
+If there is not enough memory readily available from the buffer pool, the query is put into the ‘runnable’ queue, waiting for its turn to execute when resources become available.
+It is set with a timeout value calculation based on the estimated query cost.

 This “kill” action is done in order to prevent it from consuming excessive resources and affecting overall server performance.